tanishaporwal/charity_management/README.md

-The Charity Management System is a web-based platform developed for Charities to streamline their charitable activities and improve their organizational processes.
-The system aims to provide efficient management and organization of data related to people in need and the services provided by the charity.
+The Charity Management System is an online platform designed to help charities enhance their charitable operations and optimize their administrative workflows.
+It's focused on effectively managing and organizing information concerning individuals in need and the support services offered by the charity.

 ## Features